EnriqueRios/cfc-salto-201906-visualize-food-insecurity/README.md

 ### 3. Associate a Spark service

-* From the project dashboard view, click the `Settings` tab, click the `+ Add service` button and choose the `Spark` option from the list.
+* From the project dashboard view, click the `Settings` tab, click the `+ Add service` button and choose the `Analytics Engine` option from the list (image shows Spark, instead select Analytics Engine)

 ![](https://raw.githubusercontent.com/IBM/pattern-images/master/watson-studio/add_service.png)